 Do you have minimum quantities?

 No. Do keep in mind, however, that smaller quantities necessitate a higher price per kit.
-From our experience doing at least 24 kits is the best use of fabric, however, we have done projects for much smaller quantities.
+From our experience, cutting at least 24 kits is the best use of fabric; however, we have done projects for much smaller quantities.